tmr08c/tmr08c.github.io/content/blog/2022/12/org-roam-node-from-elfeed-entry/index.md

 I had a very Emacs-y day while on PTO recently.

 It began with starting up [`elfeed`](https://github.com/skeeto/elfeed) to read articles in my RSS feed.
 After coming across an article I wanted to take notes on, I turned to my note-taking tool of choice, [`Org-roam`](https://www.orgroam.com/).
 This RSS to note-taking workflow is a regular occurrence for me and a process I do "by hand."
-Knowing I had an open afternoon, I embarked on the most Emacs-y part of the day—attempting to find a way to automate part of this process.
+Knowing I had an open afternoon, I embarked on the most Emacs-y part of the day: attempting to find a way to automate part of this process.

 This post covers how I wrote a function to create a new `Org-roam` note based on the `elfeed` entry I am currently viewing.